OlympusMonds/Convecterm/README.md

 It's pretty sensitive to parameter changes, so take it easy when playing with them.

+## To run Convecterm:
+1. Make sure the CC variable in the Makefile is set to your preferred compiler
+2. then just: make
+3. ./convecterm

 ## TODO
 - Add temp-dependent conductivity, to give the plumes a chance.